jezzarax/jezzarax.github.io/cv-concise.md

 ## Summary

-As a Data product team lead with more than 13 years of experience in data and artificial intelligence products development, I'm looking for a cross-team leadership role.
+A professional with 13 years of industry experience in Data- and AI-driven product development, hands-on expertise and understanding of underlying technology of Cloud&Big Data infrastructure, Python and Rust development stacks.
+I act as a bridge and operate in different roles across various organizational units (teams, departments, chapters).
 I've hired, formed and led teams up to 9 members as well as drove team incubation and restructuring efforts to reflect structural business changes.

-Over my career I obtained a deep knowledge of cloud and big data infrastructure and Python and Rust development stacks.
 My experience and interests lie in financial technology as well, currently I pursue a certification in financial and investment analysis to strengthen my competencies in the topic.

+I’m looking for a cross-team leadership role aiming to grow teams and portfolio of products they are responsible for.

 ## Job history

-__Allianz SE__,
+__Allianz SE__, Munich

 `2020 - now`